Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 The Tipping Point Rule

-Once request load crosses roughly 60% of available capacity, teams stop engaging in improvement work and shift into reactive survival mode.
+Once request load crosses 60% of available capacity, teams stop engaging in improvement work and shift into reactive survival mode.

 2